ter1203/next-lotto/README.md

 npm run build
 # or
 yarn build

+# After build is finished, run a command
+yarn start
 ```

 Then the production build is generated in the .next/server/pages folder.
 This folder can be used with any server like apache and nginx.